Thomas-Mildner/KP-DataBinding/LectureNotes.md

 | easy to debug                                 | invalid states in the application                                     |
 | no code to display values in the GUI required | -                                                                     |

 Listed as an advantage of one-way data binding is that it exists only one direction of the data flow, from the model to the view.
 This leads to a easier way to debug and search for errors for the developer in error cases.
 Also an advantage for the developer is the fact to write less code for the frontend.
 There is no logic for displaying the values in the GUI required.
 The code in the frontend looks cleaner and is easier to maintain.
 Another "advantage" is the fact that there is no input validation and data type mapping necessary.
 That\`s because the user cannot change the data - some applications could be useless.
 On the other hand, in some use cases you do not need to change the data from the view.
-For example,labels that displays help to the user do not need to be updated by the user.
+For example, labels that displays help to the user do not need to be updated by the user.

 #### Two-way data binding